zschaeffer/dsp/README.md

 ---

 ## <a name="section-b"></a>2.
 Pre-work Overview

 What can I do to get ready before the bootcamp starts?

 Completing the pre-work is essential to obtaining the foundational knowledge necessary to succeed in the Metis data science bootcamp.
-Each student should expect to spend **60 hours** of tutorials to become familiar with software installation, editors, command line, Python (numpy, pandas, etc.), linear algebra and statistics.
+Each student should expect to spend **60+ hours of tutorials** to become familiar with software installation, editors, command line, Python (numpy, pandas, etc.), linear algebra and statistics.

 ## <a name="section-c"></a>3.
 Pre-work Exercises

-Students should budget **60+ hours** to complete the pre-work.

 **All exercises _must_ be completed before the first day of class.**